 THE ROCK: Any publishing contracts in the working?

 OLIVER: Yes.
 Zumaya Publications has contracted to publish my latest called “Willing Sacrifice”.
 It’s currently being read by my beta readers and should see release in 2007.

 THE ROCK: Have you ever self-published?
 Why or why not?

 OLIVER: I have not self-published.
 I am proud of my work; I feel it is worth reading, and if it is truly good enough, editors will see that and accept my work for publication.
-While the major houses are currently flooded with works, there are still a lot of small press alternatives who work just like the big houses with respect to editing, formatting, likeable covers, etc. An author should get paid for their work, never pay for it.
-There are instances where self publishing might be the better option for some.
+While the major houses are currently flooded with works, there are still a lot of small press alternatives who work just like the big houses with respect to editing, formatting, likable covers, etc. An author should get paid for their work, never pay for it.
+There are instances where self-publishing might be the better option for some.
 Established writers who want to bring back a work out of print, someone who only wants a short run of books to share with family and friends, a work too controversial to go through the standard publishing routine, things of that nature.
 But for anyone actually wanting to enter the writing field and keep at it, I would encourage them just to keep submitting their works until they find a house that’s right for them and who feels the same about the author.
-In the end though, it’s a decision every writer makes on their own–they should always choose what’s right for them.
+In the end, though, it’s a decision every writer makes on their own–they should always choose what’s right for them.

 THE ROCK: What are “traditional publishers” looking for?

 OLIVER: That is the 50 million dollar question.
 I believe the answer changes from day to day sometimes.
 Basically though, if you want to write for a specific publisher, check out the books they currently print and see what it is they are publishing.
 The same goes for short stories for magazines.
 Though it is probably harder, I prefer to write what I want to write then go looking for where my work will be a good fit, rather than cater my work to what someone is looking for.
 It’s one of those decisions each writer has to make on their own.